yosbelms/react-deco/readme.md

 # React Deco

+*React Deco* Give back to JSX what is JSX’s

 *React Deco* is a library that aims to make React complex views more declarative, idiomatic, easy to read, and easy to write, by consequence more mantainables.

-JSX is a declarative syntax to compose virtual-dom pieces of views.
-Sometimes it is necessary to put some logic down, for example, conditionally render components, or show them as a result of looping a list of values.
-JSX proposes either to create a new component/function to handle that logic, or intermix JS code inside the view.

 This library takes advantage of Render-Props pattern (effectively used by [React Router](https://reacttraining.com/react-router/web/api/Route) and [Downshift](https://github.com/paypal/downshift)) to make possible to write conditionals and loops in a more declarative way while reducing visual cluttering.